sebastiencabonbw/documentation-identity-analytics/documentation/identitry-analytics/uar-guide/03-key-concepts.md

 You can also browse inside a campaign to access its details, display a planning of all the campaigns and delete a campaign.

-> **Note:** Deleting a campaign will remove **all** information associated with this campaign, including review information and remediation information.
+> [!note] Deleting a campaign will remove **all** information associated with this campaign, including review information and remediation information.
 This cannot be undone.
 You should use this with caution.

 ### Campaign detail page